 WP Rocket is the best caching plugin for most people, but if you’d prefer a free option then you should use WP Super Cache.

 WP Super Cache offers much fewer features than its rocket-powered competitor, but it does a good job of the basic caching functionality.
 Unless you’re using managed WordPress hosting, you’ll need a caching plugin, and if you don’t want to pay for WP Rocket, you should use WP Super Cache.

 Caching your WordPress site will deliver a huge speed boost.
 It’s easy to set up, so make use of one today!

 The best CDN for WordPress is MaxCDN.
-MaxCDN is the most popular CDN service for WordPress, and with good reason: it’s very fast, and at $9/month is reasonably priced.
+MaxCDN is the most popular CDN service for WordPress -- and with good reason.
+It’s very fast, and at $9 a month is reasonably priced.
 It’s also very easy to set up.
 Create an account at MaxCDN for whichever tier you need, and activate your account.